 All financial aid, including federal, state, or private grants; scholarships; and loans will be administered without discrimination to any student admitted to East Texas Baptist University, regardless of disability.

 After submitting appropriate documentation to the Office of Academic Success, accommodation(s) will be determined on an individual basis dependent upon the documented need for services and the university's assessment of the individual's need as related to their academic program.
 These services may include liaison with faculty members, promoting self-advocacy skills, and securing appropriate classroom accommodations.
 Study skills, counseling, and some tutoring services are also available.

 At the student's request and upon receipt of a signed consent form, the appropriate faculty will be notified of recommended specific accommodation(s).
 The student will then meet with their instructors to discuss the accommodation(s).

-Reasonable accommodation involves a level of shared responsibility, cooperation, and communication among faculty, staff, and students in order to ensure academic integrity and provide equal educational opportunities for students with disabilities.
+Reasonable accommodation involves shared responsibility, cooperation, and communication among faculty, staff, and students to ensure academic integrity and provide equal educational opportunities for students with disabilities.
 Students who receive academic auxiliary aids and services from the university, based on the university's assessment of the need related to the academic program, will be required to apply for state and/or federal funds for which they may be eligible and to reimburse the university for expenses incurred.
 Examples of those sources include but are not limited to the Texas Rehabilitation Commission, the Texas Commission for the Blind, or the Veterans Administration.